-AMUN simulates the General Assembly (GA) Plenary, four Main Committees of the GA, the Security Council, the Economic and Social Council, the Commission on Narcotics Drugs (CND), the Economic Commission for Africa (ECA), the World Food Programme (WFP) and the International Court of Justice.
+AMUN simulates the General Assembly (GA) Plenary, four Main Committees of the GA, the Security Council, the Economic and Social Council, the Commission on the Status of Women (CSW), the Economic and Social Commission for Western Asia (ESCWA), the International Atomic Energy Agency (IAEA) and the International Court of Justice.
 AMUN also features two non-traditional simulations: the Historical Security Council and an International Press Delegation.
-Please see the Issues at AMUN Handbook for information about the topics and the purviews of these simulation.
+Please see the Issues at AMUN Handbook for information about the topics and the purviews of these simulations.

 In the GA, the First (Disarmament & International Security), Second (Economic & Financial), Third (Social, Humanitarian & Cultural) and Sixth (Legal) Committees, as well as a Concurrent GA Plenary will meet for the first three days (Saturday through Monday) of the Conference.
 These four committees will then merge with the Concurrent Plenary to form a Combined GA Plenary session for the final day on Tuesday.
 Note that Representatives who participate in the Committees will also participate in the Combined GA Plenary session (up to four Representatives may be seated at each delegation's placard).
 The purpose of this combined session is to ratify the resolutions which passed in the four Main GA Committees and build consensus.
 While a small amount of additional debate is typical, it is expected that the work done by each Committee over the first three days of the Conference will be respected.
 It would thus be rare for significant changes to be made, or for a resolution to fail in the Plenary session after passing in Committee.
+The combined General Assembly Plenary will also hear and consider the IAEA annual report.

 The Economic and Social Council (ECOSOC) will meet for the four days of the Conference.
 ECOSOC deals with the issues on its agenda, including any necessary interactions with the other bodies simulated.
-The ECOSOC Commission on Narcotics Drugs (CND) and the Economic Commission on Africa (ECA) will meet for the four days of the Conference, reporting to the ECOSOC Plenary session on the final afternoon.
-The purpose of the final plenary session is to ratify the resolutions and reports which passed in the bodies reporting to

-ECOSOC and build consensus.
-While a small amount of additional debate is typical, it is expected that the work done by each subsidiary body over the first three days of the Conference will be respected.
-Plenary bodies that recieve reports generally pass the resolution that accepts a subsidary body's report by consensus or with overwhelming support.
+The Commission on the Status of Women (CSW) and the Economic and Social Commission for Western Asia (ESCWA) will meet for the four days of the Conference, reporting to the ECOSOC Plenary session on the final afternoon.
+The purpose of the final plenary session is to ratify the reports and resolutions which passed in the bodies reporting to ECOSOC and build consensus.
+While a small amount of additional debate is typical, it is expected that the work done by each subsidiary body over the first four days of the Conference will be respected.
+Plenary bodies that receive reports generally pass the resolution that accepts a subsidiary body's report by consensus or with overwhelming support.

-The modern day Security Council will be responsible for dealing with international peace and security issues as they stand at the time of the Conference.
-A tentative agenda will be given, but Representatives should be prepared to discuss any and all peace and security issues that a member of the Council might bring to the table.
+The contemporary Security Council will be responsible for dealing with international peace and security issues as they stand at the time of the Conference.
+A tentative agenda will be given, but Representatives should be prepared to discuss any and all peace and security issues that a Member of the Council might bring to the table.

-The Historical Security Council will simulate the events occurring in the year 1961.
-Representatives will follow standard Security Council rules and procedures, but will role play the viewpoint of their delegation as of 1961.
+The Historical Security Council will simulate the events occurring in the year 1993.
+Representatives will follow standard Security Council rules and procedures, but will role play the viewpoint of their delegation as of 1993.

-The World Food Programme (WFP) will meet for the four days of the Conference, reporting to the GA Plenary session on the final day.
-As the World's largest humanitarian organization, the WFP provides leadership and assistance in providing emergency food aid, promoting food security and reducing hunger worldwide.
+The International Atomic Energy Agency (IAEA) will meet for the four days of the Conference, reporting to the GA Plenary session on the final day.
+As the international community's atomic energy experts, the IAEA conducts inspection and provides recommendations regarding the use and storage of nuclear materials.